v-sekai-multiplayer-fabric/fabric-stage-runtime/README.md

 # fabric-openusd-runtime

-Please note the origin of this project is https://github.com/Immersive-Data-Center-Management/idtx-flow.
+Special thanks to the origin of this project: https://github.com/Immersive-Data-Center-Management/idtx-flow.

 Prebuilt, per-triplet **OpenUSD runtime** (v26.05, monolithic `usd_ms` + headers +
 plugin registry) shipped as an Elixir/Hex package — so the `fabric-flow-openusd`